travis-ci/docs-travis-ci-com/user/reference/trusty.md

 The user executing the build (`$USER`) belongs to one primary group derived from that user.

-If you need to modify group membership follow these steps:
+If you need to modify group membership, follow these steps:

 1. Set up the environment.
 This can be done any time during the build lifecycle prior to the build script execution.